Sara1729/PCA-from-VCF-files/README.md

 ## 8) Outlier Identification and Removal

-After performing PCA, a crucial step is to identify **outliers**—samples.
+After performing PCA, a crucial step is to identify *outliers*.
 These samples could represent individuals of a different ancestry, sample contamination, or technical artifacts.
 Removing them is important as they can skew the principal components and affect downstream analyses.

 To identify multidimensional outliers, one can employ the [Mahalanobis distance](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/mahalanobis)